HeroHunterIguess/GOOBCORE/README.md

 ## general info
 This is a relatively small rogue-like game made for Game Off 2025.
-I have made only few relatively small games before, so this is my biggest game to date.
+I have made only few relatively small games before, so this is my biggest (and best!) game to date.